alaasaleem/ENCS3390-OS-Project/README.md

 - Dynamic Scheduling: Support dynamic scheduling scenarios where tasks or processes can arrive and leave the system during runtime.
 Implement mechanisms to handle task arrivals, departures, and context switching between processes or threads.

 - Error Handling: Implement error handling mechanisms to handle exceptions or errors that occur during CPU scheduling.
 Provide appropriate error reporting and recovery mechanisms to maintain the stability of the system.

-## Usage

-1. Configure Scheduling Parameters: Use the provided interface or command-line commands to configure the scheduling parameters based on the chosen algorithm.
-For example, set the time quantum for Round Robin or define priority levels for Priority Scheduling.

-2. Simulate Task Arrival and Completion: Generate a sequence of tasks or processes with their arrival times and burst times.
-Simulate the execution and completion of tasks based on their burst times or execution time.

-3. Evaluate Performance Metrics: Calculate and evaluate performance metrics such as turnaround time, waiting time, response time, or CPU utilization.
-Track and update these metrics as tasks or processes are executed and completed.

-4. Visualize and Compare Scheduling Activities: Utilize visualizations, such as Gantt charts, to showcase the scheduling activities and the execution timeline of tasks or processes.
-Generate reports or summaries presenting the performance metrics for each scheduling algorithm.
-Compare the performance of different algorithms based on the obtained metrics.

-5. Handle Dynamic Scheduling Scenarios: Test the system's ability to handle dynamic scheduling scenarios where tasks or processes can arrive and leave the system during runtime.
-Observe the behavior of the scheduling algorithms and the impact on performance metrics.